rule

 Text 9

-Seeing her appearing as the goddess of fortune having no other goal, she who pleased and smiling with her locks, earrings and jewels around her neck and her bright and happy face, for the sake of His pastime corresponds with bodies to His assuming of forms [**], gave the Lord a nectarine smile and spoke.
+Seeing her appearing as the goddess of fortune with no other purpose in her life, as the woman who pleased and smiling with her locks, earrings and jewels around her neck and her bright and happy face, for the sake of His pastime corresponds with bodies befitting the forms He assumes [**], gave the Lord a nectarine smile and spoke He.
+(Vedabase)

 Text 10